gamemanual0/gm0/source/docs/hardware-basics/motor-guide/wiring-mounting-motors.rst

   motor does not jar loose.

 .. tip::
-    :term:`Face mounting` is recommended for high-load and/or high vibration use cases such as drivetrain.
+    :term:`Face mounting <Face Mounting>` is recommended for high-load and/or high vibration use cases such as drivetrain.
     This is as :term:`clamp mounted <Clamp Mounting>` motors can shift and come loose easier than :term:`face mounted <Face Mounting>` motors.
-    It is also recommended to use **BLUE** :term:`Loctite` when :term:`face mounting`, if possible.
+    It is also recommended to use **BLUE** :term:`Loctite` when :term:`face mounting <Face Mounting>`, if possible.

-Note that the pattern of :term:`face mounting` holes is different for different vendors.
+Note that the pattern of :term:`face mounting <Face Mounting>` holes is different for different vendors.
 For example, goBILDA uses 4 M4 holes in a square with side 16 mm, whereas AndyMark classic motors use 6 M3 holes on a 31 mm diameter circle.
 Thus, face mounting NeveRest motors to goBILDA parts requires use of special adapters, and vice versa.
-Similarly, gearbox diameter also varies between motors, so when choosing a :term:`clamping hub`, make sure to use the right diameter.
+Similarly, gearbox diameter also varies between motors, so when choosing a :term:`clamping hub <Clamping Hub>`, make sure to use the right diameter.